 There are different types of coil patterns and designs.
-The most commonly available contain 4 main types of coil types, which are usually advertised as follows:
+The most commonly available contain four main types of coil types, which are usually advertised as follows:

 Often considered the best type by customers, this design is also referred to as pocket, encased, wrapped, or Marshall coil.
 This type of bed consists of hundreds or even thousands of individual coil springs, each sitting in its own fabric pocket.
-As they are not attached to each other, the springs are able to move independently of each other.
+As they are not attached to each other, the springs can move independently of each other.

 This type of spring system conforms to your body, distributing your weight evenly and preventing pressure points that can cause back and shoulder pain.
 For this reason, pocket spring mattresses provide supreme support.
 The individual springs also prevent motion disturbance, as, if you move, your partner does not feel it on their side.

-Due to these highly desirable features, pocket spring beds are usually the most expensive of all 4 types.
+Due to these highly desirable features, pocket spring beds are usually the most expensive of all four types.

 This design usually provides a very firm support.
 They are often used in orthopedic mattresses for this reason.
 They are also lighter than pocket spring mattresses, making them easier to turn.
 Unlike the pocket spring, however, they can “dip” in the middle.
 Couples may notice movement from their partner, and roll-together can be an issue, too.